kuzzleio/documentation-old/src/guide/essentials/index.md

 # Introduction

-Kuzzle Backend is a ready-to-use, **open-source**, **on-premises** suite that allows you to build modern web, mobile and IoT applications in no time.
+Kuzzle is a ready-to-use, **open-source**, **on-premises** suite that allows you to build modern web, mobile and IoT applications in no time.
 Thanks to its built-in features you can easily:

 * **connect your apps** using our available SDKs and multiple protocols.
 * **manage your data** using the built-in storage engine.